allegro/allegro.tech/_posts/2019-12-19-allegro-tech-meeting.md

 It would be impossible to squeeze 2 days of presentations into one article, so we selected a few that cover various cultural aspects of our organisation.

+*Please note that all presentations are in Polish.*

 ### Machine learning
 #### ML for you...
 Have you ever wondered what the creation and development process based on machine learning looks like?